marisolsanabria/rama/README.md

 # rama
 App to organize all the activities and process that a lawyer needs remember

-##Author: Marisol Sanabria Naranjo
+## Author: Marisol Sanabria Naranjo

-##Resume
+## Resume

-This app is create for lawyers, this will help them to organize their process taking into account the limit time to answer each of this ones and all the activities they have to solve
+This app is create for lawyers, this will help them to organize their process taking into account the limit time to answer each of this ones and all the activities they have to solve, it's being developed in android studio, using java, kotlin and firebase.

-##Objectives
+## Objectives

 - Create different roles to the users like, admon, client, and delivery man